brodderickrodriguez/InteractiveHandwriting/CONTRIBUTING.md

 * With 3 devices, only one device gets updates from both peers.
 * Add pinch/zoom ability
 * Progress is erased after rotating screen, app crashes
+* Selecting Load Doc and then closing or going back from the popup screen crashes the app
+* Recenter button
+* Lightly colored outline around the canvas box
+* Set default scale